 - Add your cold water - Use room temperature or cold filtered water over ice cubes (as the ice will melt and dilute your brew) and fill up the French press until it reaches just below the neck of the press on top.
 Give it one good stir to make sure all of the grounds get wet, then let it sit for 12-24 hours at room temperature or covered in your fridge!

 - Add some sweetener & enjoy - After you have strained out all the grounds, you are ready to add some simple syrup or maple syrup.
 This is to cut down on any bitterness leftover in the drink from your beans and give it a little sweetness!
 Refrigerate overnight for best results or serve immediately out of the fridge if you'd rather not wait for it to chill for at least 6 hours before enjoying.

 What is an Iced Coffee French Press maker?

 For those looking for a cold brew coffee that is also easy to make, we have the perfect solution.
 The Iced Coffee French Press Maker will allow you to create flavorful and aromatic java in just 5 minutes!
 It is so simple- all you need to do is fill up the container with coarse ground beans from the bottom up, pour water over it, wait five minutes, then press down on the plunger.

 You will be left with a very smooth beverage that can be served iced or hot!
 Plus, this coffee maker has an extra-large capacity so that you can make enough for more than one person at once!
-A coffee maker with a plunger and fine mesh filter makes cold brew to get maximum extraction from ground coffee.
+A small coffee maker with a plunger and fine mesh filter makes cold brew to get maximum extraction from ground coffee.
 Most French press coffee makers are made from glass or plastic (Borosilicate), which is heat-resistant and can withstand boiling water when making hot coffee, but will usually break if they fall off the counter.
 Get your hands on one today and see how much better your mornings will feel.